Menopause, incl. hormone replacement therapy (HRT)

 • Expertise in managing complex or early menopause cases

-• A holistic, lifestyle-focused approach
+• Holistic approach

-• Care across Chelsea & Westminster, The Lister, and The Wellington Hospital
+• Care across Chelsea & Westminster, The Lister and The Wellington Hospital

-You don’t have to navigate menopause alone.
-Expert, supportive care can make this transition a positive, empowering chapter in your life.
-We follow guidelines from the North American Menopause Society and the Women's Health Initiative to ensure the highest standard of care.
+Our approach is guided by the latest recommendations from leading menopause societies.You don’t have to go through menopause alone.
+Expert care can make this transition a positive, empowering chapter in your life.
+We follow the North American Menopause Society and Women’s Health Initiative guidelines for the best care.

 Menopause and Hormone Replacement Therapy (HRT): Navigating the Change with Confidence

-What Is Menopause?
+What is Menopause?

-Postmenopausal women are those who have gone through menopause and are in the stage following 12 consecutive months without a period.
+Postmenopausal women are those who have gone through menopause and are in the stage following 12 months without a period.

 Common Symptoms of Menopause

-Symptoms vary for every woman, but common experiences include:
+Symptoms vary for every woman but common experiences include:

 • Hot flushes and night sweats